eritikass/tpt-test-21-11-19/README.md

    - all lines end with semicolon
    - fix all errors
    - command to run linter: `npm run lint`
-   - add git hook to run linter locally each time you commit new code (you can use [husky](https://www.npmjs.com/package/husky) or any tool you like)
+   - add git hook to run linter locally each time you commit new code (you can use [husky](https://www.npmjs.com/package/husky) or any tool you like).